jed326/EasyCCGTrees/README.md

 java -jar $EASYCCG_HOME/easyccg.jar -f path/to/input  --model $EASYCCG_HOME/model_questions -o html [> outfile.txt]
 ```

+## ETE_Trees
+ETE is a python library that can be used to visualize and print out python tree structures.
+Specifically this can be used to save trees to .png files.
 Instructions on how to use ETE can be found in the ETE_Trees directory.

-## EasyCCG Usage
+## groupLines.py

+## convert.sh & to_tree.py